-Due to social distancing guidelines related to the COVID-19 state of emergency, this meeting will be held remotely by conference call, not at the OHA's offices.
+Due to social distancing guidelines related to the COVID-19 state of emergency, this meeting may be held remotely, not in person.
+The public is invited to speak, view, and/or listen to the meeting via phone, computer, laptop or tablet.